2025 Fall and 2026 Winter start program maps

 *FSSH Electives

-FSSH electives are any courses offered by the Faculty of Social Science and Humanities (e.g. ALSU, COMM, CRMN, FPSY, INDG, LBAT, LGLS, POSC, PSYC, SSCI).
+FSSH electives are any courses offered by the Faculty of Social Science and Humanities (e.g. ALSU, COMM, CRMN, FPSY, INDG, LBAT, POSC, PSYC, SSCI).

 Students must meet the prerequisites and other restrictions for their courses, including FSSH electives.